 The problem with sugar-free energy drinks is that in absence of the sugar, it needs to be replaced with filler ingredients such as artificial additives.

 These can be detrimental to your health, potentially increasing the risk of diabetes and high blood pressure.

-These sweeteners may give the drink a good flavour, but with regular consumption they can cause negative impacts on your health.
+These sweeteners may give the drink a good flavor, but with regular consumption, they can cause negative impacts on your health.

 In turn, this could lead to hair loss and hair thinning, as an indirect cause of these beverages.